 Water invaded my throat.
 I coughed and spluttered.
 “Kathy!”
 My head dunked under the surface, causing momentary deafness, blindness.
 For a split second, while sinking into the dark, unknown, I feared that she’d leave me behind, forget about me.
 Relieve herself from this encumbering indebtedness.
 But then her hand found mine, her fingers tight on my skin, drawing me back to the surface.

-My head flinging back on a refuelling gasp, I braced my hands on her shoulders, my mouth sticky and salty.
+My head flung back on a refuelling gasp.
+I braced my hands on her shoulders, salt sticking to my lips.
 I stared deep into her eyes, watching water beads dance on her lashes and her blue, chafed lips slow-moving as she murmured undetectable words.
-“Understand?” she mused, and I nodded regardless of incomprehension, my teeth clattering together.
+“Understand?” she mused, and, teeth clattering together, I nodded regardless of incomprehension.

-Her eyes veered past my head at the sound of advancing, animalistic howling.
+Her eyes drifted over my head as animalistic howling amplified.
 “Now is not the time to panic.”

-Respiring a choppy breath, I rest my chin on the water and drown out the echoing barks, numbing all heightened senses until I reach the other side.
-It’s too soon to get excited, though.
-Plunging my fingers into the muddy bank with tree roots, I utilise the precariously low hanging branches to pull myself onto terra firma.
+Respiring a choppy breath, I rested my chin on the water and drowned out the echoing barks, numbing all heightened senses until I reached the other side of the lake.
+Plunging my fingers into the muddy bank with tree roots, I utilised the precariously low hanging branches to pull myself onto terra firma.

-Matted hair scraggly clings to my face, the raw night air tautening my ice-cold skin.
-Barely strong enough to hold my body weight, I crawled ahead, making a lackadaisical attempt to stand.
+Matted hair stuck to my face, the raw night air tautening my ice-cold skin.
+Barely strong enough to uphold my weak limbs, I crawled ahead, making a lackadaisical attempt to stand.

 I tumbled and growled.

-Inwardly berating myself, I soared above every obstacle, every tree, boulder and strewn debris, dragging my aching feet back into the woods.
+Inwardly berating myself, I soared above every obstacle, every tree, boulder, and strewn debris, and dragged my sore feet back into the woods.

 Branches snapping under her feet, Kathy, rubbing a chill from her arms, slowed to a calming pace.

 Somewhere along our journey, the rain subsided.
-I looked up to the sky, but pea-souper smog blocked the views I’d waited so long to see.
+I looked up to the sky, but pea-souper smog blocked the views I had waited so long to see.
 “I never forgot,” I said, and Kathy glanced at me.
 “I still remember how wonderful freshly cut grass smells on a summer’s day and how mother’s baking lingered from the kitchen window when we played in the garden.”
-Out of breath, I stopped, doubling over at the waist.
+Out of breath, I paused, doubling over at the waist.
 “Do you remember?”

 “Why have you stopped moving, Alexa?”
 Kathy placed a gentle hand on my lower back.
 “We need to keep going.”